HenrikJoreteg/human-javascript/ch06 - models.md

   console.log('firstName changed!');
 });

-// even when setting the attribute directly the callback
+// Even when setting the attribute directly the callback
 // registered above would still be called. model.firstName = 'Henrik';
 ```